MY LIGHTROOM EXPORT PRESETS AND MY BLOGSTOMP OUTPUT AND STYLE SETTINGS

 3 | Lightroom export presets

-Once the culling is complete, I’ll quit Photo Mechanic and import the Bride + Groom Event CULLED folder into Lightroom.
+Once the culling is complete, I’ll quit Photo Mechanic and import the Name(s) Event 5STARRED folder into Lightroom.
 After I’ve edited and colour corrected all the images, it’s time to export the RAWs as usable JPEG files.

 A few notes…

-- I always name all my files Bride + Groom Event Venue Location – Émilie Photography – original file number.
-They will look something like this: Sophie and Sam Wedding at the Muttart Conservatory – Émilie Photography – 2756.jpg.
+- I always name all my files Name(s) Event Venue Location – Émilie Smith Photography – original file number.
+They will look something like this: Sophie Sam Wedding Muttart Conservatory – Émilie Smith Photography – 2756.jpg.

 4 | Resizing with BlogStomp

-You’ll start seeing a pattern here – I will save the Stomped (resized) images inside a new folder (still inside the parent folder YYYY.MM.DD Bride + Groom Event) called Bride + Groom Event EDITED STOMPED!.
-I will also tell BlogStomp to add the word Stomped (see image bellow) at the end of all those filenames so they can never get mixed up with the original high-resolution files.
+You’ll start seeing a pattern here – I will save the Stomped (resized) images inside a new folder (still inside the parent folder YYYY.MM.DD Name(s) Event) called Name(s) Event EDITED STOMPED.
+I will also tell BlogStomp to add the word Stomped (see image below) at the end of all those filenames so they can never get mixed up with the original high-resolution files.

 5 | Managing the file size with JPEGmini

 Now it’s time to reduce the file size of the Stomped images even more by using JPEGmini.
 This is yet another fantastic tool that I couldn’t live without!
 I’m not sure how it works (there might be some Hogwarts students involved in the background) but when you pass your image through JPEGmini, it will reduce your file size up to 80% all while keeping the same resolution and quality!
 I’ve done a few tests and I am unable to tell the difference between the original (larger) file and the JPEGmini-ed (smaller) file.
 Hiphip horay for that!